rPPG Explained

 rPPG: Remote Photoplethysmography

 Remote Photoplethysmography (rPPG) is a non-contact optical technique that measures blood volume changes in tissue by analyzing subtle color variations in video captured by a standard camera.
+Pre-processing algorithms isolate that color signal from each frame, and a machine-learning model trained on clinically validated data translates it into vital signs.

 How rPPG Extracts Vital Signs